 The LCI Supplemental Study program provides LCI communities with additional funding for supplemental plans that, in addition to the LCI master plan, aid in overall vision implementation.
-Supplemental study funds, also awarded on a competitive basis, but to existing LCI communities only, provides an opportunity for LCI sponsors to place a greater focus on issues such as access management, design guidelines, housing issues or the growing demand of our aging population.
+Supplemental study funds are awarded on a competitive basis to existing LCI communities.
+They provide an opportunity for LCI sponsors to place a greater focus on issues such as access management, design guidelines, housing issues or the growing demand of our aging population.

 View more information on the LCI Supplemental Funding Process (PDF)

 LCI 5-Year Plan Updates